heavymetalthings/RiceCNC/README.md

 * screen
 * build-essentials

-Then it will create 3 different directories :
+Then it will create the working directory :

 * dev

+Then get into it and clone the interesting repos from the suckless.org community :

+* dwm
+* st
 *
-*

-And clone the corresponding repos from the suckless.org community